 There is authority that a university parking lot that is restricted for the use of properly registered student vehicles and designed for the parking of these vehicles is not open to the public for the purposes of vehicular traffic, thus is not a trafficway within the meaning of the Vehicle Code, so that a charge of driving while under the influence which took place in such a parking lot must be dismissed.

-- the alcohol concentration in the individual's blood or breath is at least 0.08% but less than 0.10% within two hours after the individual has driven, operated or been in actual physical control of the movement of the vehicle.
+- The alcohol concentration in the individual's blood or breath is at least .08 percent but less than .10 percent within two hours after the individual has driven, operated or been in actual physical control of the movement of the vehicle.

-- the alcohol concentration in the individual's blood or breath is 0.16% or higher within two hours after the individual has driven, operated or been in actual physical control of the movement of the vehicle. ( See Correlation of Driving Behavior with Alcohol Level at this website).
+- The alcohol concentration in the individual's blood or breath is .16 percent or higher within two hours after the individual has driven, operated or been in actual physical control of the movement of the vehicle (Learn more about alcohol and driving behaviors).

 In addition, an individual may not drive, operate or be in actual physical control of the movement of a vehicle under any of the following circumstances:

-- he individual is under the combined influence of alcohol and a drug or combination of drugs to a degree which impairs the individual's ability to safely drive, operate or be in actual physical control of the movement of the vehicle
+- The individual is under the combined influence of alcohol and a drug or combination of drugs to a degree which impairs the individual's ability to safely drive, operate or be in actual physical control of the movement of the vehicle.

 Visit our Criminal Law Blog to learn more about DUI charges in Pennsylvania.